-Now we know how to embed them and organise playback, let’s look at how manage video files.
+Now we know how to embed them and organize playback, let’s look at how to manage video files.

 - Responsive Sizing